 The origins of the fascinating fortress predate the year 1000, while the current appearance dates back to the Renaissance.

-The first floor houses the Civic Archaeological Museum, which occupies five rooms in which you can admire finds from the Valleys of Samoggia, Lavino and Reno referable to a large chronological arc between the Mesolithic and the Renaissance.
+The first floor houses the Civic Archaeological Museum, which occupies five rooms in which you can admire finds from the Valleys of Samoggia, Lavino and Reno referable to a large chronological arc between the Mesolithic Age and the Renaissance.

 Thanks to the activity of the Rocca dei Bentivoglio Foundation, during the year it is home to events, exhibitions and other initiatives that make the visit even more interesting.

-The building is of ancient foundation and some scholars believe that in this area was once a pagan temple.
+The building is of ancient origins and some scholars believe that in this area there was once a pagan temple.
 Of course, the current church is pre-Romanesque and Romanesque, with a beautiful facade characterized by a bright mullioned window, rebuilt at the beginning of the thirteenth century and since then never modified.

 The village of Monteveglio is the starting point for the many excursions suitable for everyone, which you can do within the Regional Park of the Abbey of Monteveglio, a protected area where you can walk in contact with nature, along ancient paths and pilgrimage routes, like the Little Cassia, and admire the spectacular morphology of the gullies.

-At the time of the harvest, we recommend tasting the Saslà grape, an ancient variety recovered, with a delicious flavor.
+At the time of the harvest, we recommend tasting the Saslà grape, an ancient recovered variety with a delicious flavor.